-The lawyers and attorneys at Hood National Law Group are investigating and accepting North Bay /Wine Country wildfire lawsuit claims.
+The lawyers and attorneys at National Injury Help are investigating and accepting North Bay /Wine Country wildfire lawsuit claims.
 With these lawsuits we expect large cash claim settlements from the $800 million dollar fund that was recently earmarked by utility company PG&E to cover wildfire victims in Sonoma, Napa and San Francisco Counties.

 These wildfire cash awards could mean more money to the victims than from any home owner’s insurance payouts.